Cree Summer: Acting

-Summer's acting career began in 1983 when she was cast as Penny in the first season of the original version of Inspector Gadget.
-Her unique, throaty voice was instantly recognizable to viewers, as well as casting agents, who began frequently casting her in animated programs.
-Many of these were part of cult franchises, like The Care Bears Movie (1985) and Ewoks (1985, part of the Star Wars franchise).
+Summer's acting career began in 1982, when she appeared on the Canadian children's program Mr. Dressup.
+The following year, she was cast as Penny in the first season of the original version of Inspector Gadget.
+She appeared frequently in animated programs, including The Care Bears Movie (1985) and Ewoks (1985, part of the Star Wars franchise).

-In 1988, Summer was cast as the freespirited Winifred "Freddie" Brooks in The Cosby Show spin-off A Different World.
+In 1988, Summer was cast as the free-spirited Winifred "Freddie" Brooks in The Cosby Show spin-off A Different World.
 She remained a regular cast member of the show from 1988 through its end in 1993.

 During the run of A Different World, Summer continued working in voice acting.
 She was cast in the short-lived television series Sweet Justice in 1994 until its cancellation in 1995.
 In the fall of that same year, Summer and her A Different World co-star Jenifer Lewis starred in the prime time drama Courthouse, which was cancelled two months after it premiered.
 Apart from guest appearances on other live-action television shows such as Living Single, Better Things, and The Fresh Prince of Bel-Air, Summer's professional work since has mostly been limited to voice acting.

-She appeared as herself in the final episode of Donald Glover’s series Atlanta, following a voice cameo in the first season episode "B.A.N.".
 At the start of the third season of A Different World in 1988, the cartoon series The Real Ghostbusters episodes were expanded from their original half-hour format to an hour.
 The show was changed to be more youthful.
 Episodes had a lighter tone designed to be less serious and frightening.
 In these lighter episodes, she voiced Chilly Cooper, the neighborhood ice-cream woman and innocent love interest of Slimer.